Maloha7/dat250assignment1/dat250-expass1.md

 > Get more help at https://help.gradle.org.
 BUILD FAILED in 7s

-I'm not sure if these problems were related or not, but I was able to fix both of them by reloading all gradle project in the IDE and the rebuliding the project.
+I'm not sure if these problems were related or not, but I was able to fix both of them by reloading all gradle project in the IDE and then rebuilding the project.

 ## Pending issues